JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ## Egg stroke

-To be more generally useful, the above code can be boiled into a function.
+To be more generally useful, the above code can be boiled into a single function.

 ```julia
 function egg(radius, action=:none)